GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 RoboTorq economies grow and shrink in direct proportion to the value of the robotic labor occurring at any given time, because that determines how much RoboTorq is minted.
 Simple enough.

 But facilitating that growth may not be so straightforward.
 Obviously, it requires more Robots, but only if the ones you have are working at capacity because demand (current and/or future) is not met.
+It leads to this growth failure mode:

 **Demand Shortage --> Torq Shortage --> RoboTorq Shortage**

-It usually means BidNet priced robotic labor too low, and now there are too many goods available.
-There's going to be pain until balance has been restored.
+It usually means that BidNet somehow priced robotic labor too low, and now there are too many goods available.
+There's going to be some kind of pain until balance has been restored.

 Strategies to make that pain quicker include:
 - Ensure Daneel is making good recommendations to BidNet when estimating robotic labor for new Bids